hajdumozes/exam-tic-tac-toe/notes.md

 scenario: player picks a move

-case 1: player picks the only cell, if the input is only one cell
+✅ case 1: player picks the only cell, if the input is only one cell

-case 2: player pick a cell from input cells
+✅ case 2: player picks a cell from input cells

 ### Game manager